SercanTeyhani/SercanTeyhani/README.md

 👋 Hello!
 I’m **Sercan Teyhani** – Passionate about Data Science, Machine Learning, and Generative AI

-I'm an aspiring Data Scientist passionate about machine learning, natural language processing, SQL, Python, Generative AI, and data analysis.
+I'm an aspiring Data Scientist passionate about Machine Learning, Natural Language Processing, SQL, Python, Generative AI, and Data Analysis.
 I focus on extracting meaningful insights from complex data and transforming those insights into innovative, real-world applications that leverage the power of generative AI to create intelligent and adaptive solutions.

 This GitHub profile showcases my skills and problem-solving approach through various projects.
 I am especially interested in pursuing a career in Data Science and Machine Learning in Germany.
 Additionally, I am curious about cloud technologies and eager to learn more in this area.
 I believe the skills I demonstrate here will add valuable contributions to Germany’s tech ecosystem.